keebio/keebio-docs/docs/faq/technical.md

 So when you plug in the right board itself, it thinks it's the left one.
 The reason it's flipped is because the PCB has been physically flipped compared to the actual left board.

-When you plug the TRRS cable in, the right side now auto detects correctly as the right side, and the firmware also knows to flip the board.
+When you plug the TRRS cable in, the right side now auto-detects correctly as the right side, and the firmware also knows to flip the board.

 ## Firmware